nasturtus/jargonstein/README.md

 An app that randomly displays a jargon and related news mentions.

-The app uses seed data of jargons cobbled together from various sources.
-It uses the api provided by https://newsapi.org/ to retrieve news mentions related to a jargon.
+The app uses seed data of jargons cobbled together from various sources and does not purport to be authoritative.

+It uses the api from https://newsapi.org/ to retrieve news mentions related to a jargon.

-More than being a complete app, therefore, this is an attempt to practise and incorporate fundamental concepts related to the following themes:
+More than being a complete app, therefore, this is an attempt to learn and incorporate fundamental concepts related to the following themes:

 * React development
-  * Stateful parent and stateless functional components
+  * Stateful class containers vs stateless functional presentational components (quite a mouthful I agree!)
-  * PropTypes
+  * Props and PropTypes
   * Modularity
   * Routing
+  * Fetch
 * Heroku deployment
 * Testing
 * Javascript coding and refactoring